Vaibhav-Anurag/tab-grouping-extension/README.md

 1. Group
 2. Ungroup

-When you click the Group button, if there are multiple tabs from the same website or a tab not in its group, then all such tabs come under a group with title as name of website.
+When you click the Group button, if there are multiple tabs from the same website, then all such tabs come under a group with title as name of website.
 The color of the group is also based on website's theme.

 When you click the Ungroup button, it simply ungroups all the groups.